dzen-dhall/dzen-dhall/README.md

 Navigate to your [`config.dhall`](https://github.com/dzen-dhall/dzen-dhall/blob/master/dhall/config.dhall), find a comment saying `You can add new plugins right here` and insert the expression from above instead of the comment (don't forget to also add a leading comma).

-After running `dzen-dhall` again, you should be able to see the output of a newly installed plugin.
+After running `dzen-dhall` again, you should be able to see the output of the newly installed plugin.

 ## Modifying configuration